-Meta’s line of Quest VR headsets is getting a significant boost to its hand-tracking skills.
-Now it can identify and recreate more movements, like clapping hands or high-fives.
+With Hand Tracking 2.1, the headsets can better identify and recreate more movements, like clapping hands or high-fives.

-The Presence Platform is part of Quest’s software that helps to bridge real worlds with virtual worlds.
-It tracks your hands with the forward-facing cameras and puts them into the software world that you’re seeing on the screens.
+The Presence Platform is part of Quest’s software that helps bridge real and virtual worlds together.
+It tracks your hands with the forward-facing cameras and puts them into the software world you see in the headset.

 Designed to replace the hardware controllers, it can even figure out what your hands are doing if the camera can’t see all of your hands, like when you clap them together.

-With the new update, the Presence Platform can identify the thumbs-up gesture, folded hands, high-fives, and other complex gestures.
-Improvements to other gestures have also been made, like pinching, grabbing, or poking.
+The Presence Platform can identify thumbs-up gestures, folded hands, high-fives, and other complex gestures.
+Other gestures have also been improved, like pinching, grabbing, and poking.

 Meta doesn’t want to stop there.
 Eventually, it wants you to wear a wristband that will sense if you’re thinking about moving your arms, hands, or fingers.

-That wristband will also provide tactile feedback, so your brain will think you’re touching virtual objects.
+That wristband will also provide tactile feedback, making your brain think you’re touching virtual objects.

-An inflatable glove is also being developed by Meta, although that’s still early in the development cycle.
+An inflatable glove is also in the works, but the company is keeping quiet about a potential release.
 Other companies are trying different controller designs, like this “shake weight for the metaverse.”

 - This battery pack adds 1.5 hours of battery to your Quest 2 VR headset